Naive-Bae/market_segmentation_clustering/README.md

 ## **Introduction**

 This study seeks to identify unique clusters of young people based on their responses to a lifestyle and interests survey.
 It uses unsupervised clustering algorithms (k-Means) and dimensionality reduction (PCA, tSNE) to arrive at the cluster assignments.

+## **Hypothesis**
+* We can find new or unexpected ways to group young adults, based on latent patterns in their survey responses.
+* We can distill the survey questions down to essential vectors that encapsulate the information contained in their responses.

 ## **The Data**

 [Data Source](https://www.kaggle.com/miroslavsabo/young-people-survey)